-The SOURCE/NOSOURCE option controls the generation or suppression of the compiler source listing.
+The SOURCE/NOSOURCE option controls the generation or suppression of the

 Note: The NOSOURCE option will cause any %PRINT statement within the source program to be ignored.

 5.13 WARNING/NOWARNING

 This option controls the generation or suppression of warning messages.
 The NOWARNING specification will suppress warning messages from the compiler.